open-feature/flagd/docs/reference/openfeature-operator/installation.md

 The operator looks for `Deployment` objects annotated with particular annotations.

 - `openfeature.dev/enabled: "true"` enables this deployment for flagd
-- `openfeature.dev/flagsourceconfiguration: "flags/flag-source-configuration"` makes the given feature flag sources available to this deployment
+- `openfeature.dev/featureflagsource: "flags/feature-flag-source"` makes the given feature flag sources available to this deployment

 When these two annotations are added, the OpenFeature operator will inject a sidecar into your workload.

-flagd will then be available via `http://localhost` the port specified in the `FlagSourceConfiguration` (e.g. `8080`)
+flagd will then be available via `http://localhost` the port specified in the `FeatureFlagSource` (e.g. `8080`)

 Your Deployment YAML might look like this: